tttor/ctrl-foundation/method/policy-based/2018_td3_fujimoto.md

   * function approximation errors lead to overestimated value estimates and
   * the accumulation of error in temporal difference methods and suboptimal policies

+## observation
+* While in the discrete action setting overestimation bias is an obvious artifact from the analytical maximization,
+  * the presence and effects of overestimation bias is less clear in an actor-critic setting.

 ## idea
 * core
   * takes the **minimum** value between a pair of critics to restrict overestimation and